 Thanks to advances during the last 20 years, many children are cured of their cancer during childhood.
 Still, survival is not consistent across all childhood cancers and current therapies are horrendously toxic.
 Simply put, the required drugs and approaches to successfully meet the needs of children with cancer remain frustratingly out of reach.

 Nationwide Children's Hematology/Oncology/BMT is committed to advancing both basic and clinical research.
 The division maintains active membership in the Children’s Oncology Group and the Pediatric Blood and Marrow Transplant Consortium, and is a research member of the International Blood and Marrow Transplant Registry.
 The division is also involved in other clinical research efforts aimed at improving bone marrow transplant outcomes.
 Hematology, Oncology & BMT works hand-in-hand with the Center for Childhood Cancer and Blood Diseases to expand the understanding of childhood cancer and to improve strategies for its diagnosis and treatment.
+Get the latest Hematology/Oncology and Blood and Marrow research and innovation.

 Approximately 74 percent of eligible oncology patients are enrolled in clinical trials at Nationwide Children’s Hospital, making the division one of the leading cancer centers for clinical trial enrollment by the Children’s Oncology Group.